aadilmallick/my-notes-docusaurus/docs/AWS/AWS-development.md

 1. Install AWS toolkit
 2. Install the localstack VSCode extension
 3. Install the localstack CLI with brew
-4. Go to the command palette and then run **Localstack: Run LocalStack setup Wizard**
+4. Go to the command palette and then run **Localstack: Run LocalStack setup Wizard**.
+This will automatically authenticate with your account to use the localstack auth token for localstack actions.
 5. Go to the command palette and then run **Localstack: Configure LocalStack profile**

 The 4th step adds a dummy login and credentials to your `~/.aws/config` and `~/.aws/credentials` file that you can use so you can AWS through the context of localstack.